1979 South Carolina Gamecocks football team

 The 1979 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1979 NCAA Division I-A football season.
 Led by fifth-year head coach Jim Carlen, the Gamecocks compiled a record of 8–4.
 South Carolina was invited to the Hall of Fame Classic, where they lost to Missouri, 24–14.

+In 1979, despite pressure on Carlen's job security, South Carolina received some preseason hype, as they returned eighteen of the 22 starters from last season.
+The Gamecocks would live up to the hype, with wins over two top-20 teams, their highest ranking since 1976, and their first bowl appearance since 1975.
+South Carolina's eight wins were the most since 1903.
+If only considering wins against college football teams, the eight wins were the most in program history.
+It would be the first of five eight-win seasons for the program in the late 1970s and 1980s.